jasonjiajs/ORBIS/README.md

 ```
 PATH=/home/jasonjia/Software/p7zip/p7zip_16.02/bin:${PATH}
 ```
 In either case, you can then simply use the `7z` command from anywhere.
-Note that after editing your ~/.bash_profile, you will have to log out and log back in once so that the changes take effect.
+Note that after editing your ~/.bash_profile, you will have to log out and log back in once so that the changes take effect."

 **Steps (roughly)**